TSoli/advance-tuition/README.md

 run `code .`.
 Now, still inside the project directory in your terminal, run `yarn install` to install all the packages for the project \(if you didn't install yarn use `npm install` instead\).

-After the packages have finished installing you can run `npm start` in order to test the app.
+After the packages have finished installing you can run `npx expo start` in order to test the app.
 You will see some options for viewing the app in emulators if you have them installed or you can scan the QR code that appears in order to open the app on your smartphone. \(You may see an error about a missing import file.
 See [Firebase](#firebase) if this happens.\)